xiandong79/event-streaming-system/README.md

 - flask for web application framework

+flask as a lightwight web application framework is suitable for this small project with only a few APIs.

     - simplicity, a very quick start
     - flexibility, add new modules if you want
     - fine-grained control

-But I have to say that 'One of the main advantages of Django, is that it has a huge active developer community.
+But I have to agree that 'One of the main advantages of Django, is that it has a huge active developer community.
 This means that if you need help, or when it’s time to scale your app, you will have an easier job finding other developers to join in and start contributing, plus a wealth of useful content already in the public domain. '

 ### b.
 Description on how the pieces interact